 In the beginning of the project, a custom design of FPGA interface board had been considered.
-This FPGA board should include PCI express interface and should sell at lower price than trial design.
+This FPGA board should include PCI express interface and should sell at lower price than the trial design.
 It should be compatible with MLAB internal standards which is further backward compatible with the existing or improved design of ADC modules.
 For a connection of FPGA board to another adapter board with PCIe we expect a use of a PCIe host interface.
 Thunderbolt technology standard was expected to be used in this PC to PCIe module which further communicate with MLAB compatible FPGA module.
-Thunderbolt chips are currently available on the market for reasonable prices [17].
+Thunderbolt chips are currently available on the market for reasonable prices [18].
 However, a problem lies in the accessibility to their specifications, as specification is only available for licensed users and Intel has a mass market oriented licensing policy, that makes this technology inaccessible for low quantity production.
 As a consequence, an external PCI Express cabling and expansion slots should be considered as a better solution, if we need preserve standard PC as main computational platform.

 However, these PCI express external systems and cables are still very expensive.
-Take Opal Kelly XEM6110 [18] as an example, with its price tag reaching 995 USD at time of writing of thesis.
+Take Opal Kelly XEM6110 [19] as an example, with its price tag reaching 995 USD at time of writing of thesis.
 Therefore, a better solution probably needs to be found.

-An interfacing problem will by probably resolved by other than Intel ix86 architecture.
-Many ARM computers have risen on market due to increased demand of embedded technologies, which requires high computation capacity, low power consumption and small size - especially smart phones.
-Many of those ARM based systems has interesting parameters for signal processing.
-This facts makes Intel's ix86 architecture unattractive for future project.
+An interface problem will by probably resolved by other than Intel ix86 architecture.
+Many ARM computers have risen on market due to an increased demand of embedded technologies, which require high computation capacity, low power consumption and small size - especially smartphones.
+Many of those ARM based systems have interesting parameters of signal processing.
+These facts make Intel's ix86 architecture unattractive for future projects.